-- Concomitant use with another hormonal contraceptive (see section 'Indications') - Presence or a history of venous or arterial thrombotic/thromboembolic events (e.g. deep venous thrombosis, pulmonary embolism, myocardial infarction) or of a cerebrovascular accident. - Presence or a history of prodromi of a thrombosis (e.g. transient ischaemic attack, angina pectoris). - Presence or history of cerebrovascular accident - History of migraine with focal neurological symptoms. - The presence of a severe or multiple risk factor(s) for venous or arterial thrombosis may also constitute a contraindication (see 'Special Warnings and Precautions for Use') such as: - Diabetes mellitus with vascular symptoms - \circ Severe hypertension - o Severe dyslipoproteinaemia - Hereditary or acquired predisposition for venous or arterial thrombosis, such as activated protein C (APC) resistance, antithrombin-III-deficiency, protein C deficiency, protein S deficiency, hyperhomocysteinaemia and antiphospholipid-antibodies (anticardiolipin-antibodies, lupus anticoagulant). - Severe hepatic disease as long as liver function values have not returned to normal. - Presence or history of liver tumours (benign or malignant). - Known or suspected sex-steroid influenced malignancies (e.g. of the genital organs or the breasts). - Undiagnosed vaginal bleeding. - Known or suspected pregnancy. - Lactation. - Hypersensitivity to the active substances or to any of the excipients. - Estelle-35ED is not for use in men.
+- Concomitant use with another hormonal contraceptive (see section 'Indications') - Presence or a history of venous or arterial thrombotic/thromboembolic events (e.g. deep venous thrombosis, pulmonary embolism, myocardial infarction) or of a cerebrovascular accident. - Presence or a history of prodromi of a thrombosis (e.g. transient ischaemic attack, angina pectoris). - Presence or history of cerebrovascular accident - History of migraine with focal neurological symptoms. - The presence of a severe or multiple risk factor(s) for venous or arterial thrombosis may also constitute a contraindication (see 'Special Warnings and Precautions for Use') such as: - Diabetes mellitus with vascular symptoms - Severe hypertension - Severe dyslipoproteinaemia - Hereditary or acquired predisposition for venous or arterial thrombosis, such as activated protein C (APC) resistance, antithrombin-III-deficiency, protein C deficiency, protein S deficiency, hyperhomocysteinaemia and antiphospholipid-antibodies (anticardiolipin-antibodies, lupus anticoagulant). - Severe hepatic disease as long as liver function values have not returned to normal.

+- Use of direct-acting antiviral (DAA) medicinal products containing ombitasvir, paritaprevir, or dasabuvir, and combinations of these (see 'Interaction with other medicinal products and other forms of interaction') - Presence or history of liver tumours (benign or malignant). - Known or suspected sex-steroid influenced malignancies (e.g. of the genital organs or the breasts). - Undiagnosed vaginal bleeding. - Known or suspected pregnancy. - Lactation. - Hypersensitivity to the active substances or to any of the excipients.

+Diane-35 is not for use in men.

 Jaundice or persistent itching during a previous pregnancy, Dubin Johnson syndrome.
-Rotor syndrome, sickle cell anaemia existing or treated cancer of the breast or the endometrium, disturbances of lipometabolism, a history of herpes of pregnancy, otosclerosis with deterioration during pregnancy.
+Rotor syndrome, sickle cell anaemia existing or treated cancer of the breast or the endometrium, disturbances or lipometabolism, a history of herpes of pregnancy, otosclerosis with deterioration during pregnancy.